 As the capital of France, Paris has multiple options for visitors looking to visit.
 There are three major airports in Paris.
 Charles de Gaulle is the main airport for international arrivals, with Paris Orly being the second most popular international airport.
 Both of these airports are easily reachable by public transport from the city centre.

-Paris is also connected to the high speed French and European rail network, and there are a number of train stations in central Paris.
+Paris is also connected to the high-speed French and European rail network, and there are a number of train stations in central Paris.
 You can even travel from the UK by train, taking the channel tunnel to do so.
+See our guide to getting from London to Paris for more suggested options.

 How to Get Around Paris